The Intellectual Property and Antitrust Review: China

 i Anticompetitive restraints

-The AML provides in general terms that restricting trading counterparties to trading only with the undertaking with dominant market position, or its designated undertaking, without justifiable reasons constitutes an abuse of dominant market position.
-Provisions on the Prohibition of the Abuse of Intellectual Property Rights to Eliminate or Restrict Competition released by the SAIC (SAIC Regulations) also provide in Article 8 that when exercising IPRs, undertakings with a dominant market position are prohibited from requiring trading counterparties to make transactions exclusively with themselves or with the undertakings designated by them without justifiable reasons if the transactions eliminate or restrict competition.
+The AML provides in general terms that restricting trading counterparties to trading only with the undertaking with a dominant market position, or its designated undertaking, without justifiable reasons constitutes an abuse of dominant market position.
+The SAMR IP Provisions also provide in Article 8 that when exercising IPRs, undertakings with a dominant market position are prohibited from requiring trading counterparties to make transactions exclusively with themselves or with the undertakings designated by them without justifiable reasons if the transactions eliminate or restrict competition.

-The SAIC Regulations stipulate that when exercising IPRs, undertakings with a dominant market position are prohibited from tying that is inconsistent with trade practices or consumption habits, or ignores the product function and enables the extension of the undertaking's dominant position in the tying product market to the tied product market.5
+The SAMR IP Provisions stipulate that when exercising IPRs, undertakings with a dominant market position are prohibited from tying that is inconsistent with trade practices or consumption habits, or ignores the product function and enables the extension of the undertaking's dominant position in the tying product market to the tied product market.7

 Restricting use of competing products or IPRs after licence expiry